Caribbean Professional Baseball Confederation

 The Caribbean Professional Baseball Confederation (Confederación de Béisbol Profesional del Caribe), or CPBC, is the body responsible for organizing the Caribbean Series, an annual club baseball tournament contested by the winter league baseball champions of the Caribbean and Latin American region.
 Four professional winter leagues are full members of the CPBC, and various others have been invited to participate in the tournament.
 It also administers the Caribbean Baseball Hall of Fame.

 The CPBC is an independent organization, not affiliated with the World Baseball Softball Confederation (WBSC), which is otherwise recognized as the authority for international baseball tournaments.
+However, the league and its members are party to the Winter League Agreement with Major League Baseball, which among other provisions allows players under contract to MLB organizations to play winter ball.

 History

 CBPC was formed in Havana on April 12, 1948, by representatives from the winter leagues of Cuba, Panama, and Puerto Rico.
 This group would be joined shortly thereafter by Venezuela.
 At the time, the group considered expanding its membership to Nicaragua, Honduras, and Colombia, though this did not occur before the first Caribbean Series was hosted in 1949.
 Its creation was sponsored by National Association president George Trautman, who ensured that the various winter leagues were affiliated with MLB-affiliated Organized Baseball.

 After the Cuban League was dissolved in the wake of the Cuban Revolution, the Caribbean Series was suspended, and the confederation went dormant.
 However, it was reorganized for the 1970 Caribbean Series with three teams, the Dominican Republic replacing Cuba and Panama (whose professional league had also ceased operations).

+Juan Francisco Puello Herrera has served as commissioner of the CPBC since 1991.
+Under his tenure, the CPBC established the Caribbean Baseball Hall of Fame.
+The Caribbean Series also expanded to several new leagues: for the first time since 1960, both Cuba (2014) and Panama (2019) returned to the tournament.
+The Caribbean Series also saw the debut of teams from Colombia (2020), Nicaragua (2024), and Curaçao (2024).
+In 2025, Puello Herrera announced he would retire the following year.